 I just started working on building email lists and sending out newsletters and it’s fun.
 I use a plugin (PopUp Domination) to help grow my list.
 It’s really been helpful in promoting my sites and products.

-Great post here, I totally agree with you that email marketing and building a list is a very effective way to keep hold of traffic, and market to it whenever you like.
-It’s an awesome way to build a huge following, and remind people of your latest updates and products that are coming out.
-Being informative in emails and offering value is vital to your relationship with your list, this post highlights some essential parts of email marketing
+Hi Chris, Great post here, I totally agree with you that email marketing and building a list is a very effective way to keep hold of traffic, and market to it whenever you like.
+It's an awesome way to build a huge following, and remind people of your latest updates and products that are coming out.
+Being informative in emails and offering value is vital to your relationship with your list, this post highlights some essential parts of email marketing :) Thanks for the info!
+Jack.

 Glad you like the post!
 Thanks, Jack!